xia2/xia2/doc/sphinx/multi_crystal.rst

 :samp:`multiprocessing.qsub_command` may be used (if needed) to e.g. specify which queue jobs should be submitted to::

-  xia2 -dials /path/to/images multiprocessing.mode=parallel \
+  xia2 pipeline=dials /path/to/images multiprocessing.mode=parallel \
     multiprocessing.type=qsub multiprocessing.qsub_command="qsub -q low.q" \
     multiprocessing.njob=10 multiprocessing.nproc=16